Westbound Arterial, Poughkeepsie, New York

 What are the most congested locations in Dutchess County?

-In 2018, along with our partners in Ulster and Orange counties, we began work on an update to our Congestion Management Process (CMP).
-We used a data analysis platform developed by the University of Albany’s AVAIL Labs that uses anonymous cell phone data to map travel speeds, helping us find congested areas.
+In 2019, along with our partners in Ulster and Orange counties, we adopted an updated Congestion Management Process (CMP).
+The update used a data analysis platform developed by the University of Albany’s AVAIL Labs that uses anonymous cell phone data to map travel speeds, helping us find congested areas.
 We chose four congestion measures, each of which depicts congestion in a different way, to screen our three-county area.
-For the most congested locations, we then examined the causes of congestion and made preliminary recommendations for improvements or future study.
+In 2020, we then examined the most congested locations to understand the causes of congestion and made preliminary recommendations for improvements or future study.
 In Dutchess County, the most congested locations according to this methodology are:

 - I-84 and Route 9D in Fishkill

 - I-84, Route 9, and Route 52 in Fishkill

 - Route 55 just west of the Taconic State Parkway in LaGrange